bridgetwes/unbox-copyright/readme.txt

 [current year] and [site title].
 Example:
 Copyright ©[current year] [site title].
 All Rights Reserved.

+== Dev NOTES ==
+I'm unable to get the block to allow typography settings besides font size and line height.
+It seems to be a limitation of WordPress.
+Put the block in a group and set font settings on the group.

 == Changelog ==

+= 1.3.9 =
+* Date: 4/30/2025
+* Added label with shortcodes to add to string so can see example after starting to enter value.

 = 1.3.8 =
 * Change Date: 2/18/2025